yuranusduke/FocusedDropoutCNN/README.md

 :heavy_check_mark: 2023/06/14: Leyla Ellazova finishes experiments on CIFAR100 with the rest of models and updates `README.md`, and uploads more stats results and CAM results.

-:heavy_check_mark: 2023/06/14: Leyla Ellazova updated id number in `README.md` .
+:heavy_check_mark: 2023/06/14: Leyla Ellazova updated id number in `README.md`.

+:heavy_check_mark: 2023/06/15: Kunhong Yu uploads animation of CAM and finishes whole project :beer:!

 ## To cite our work :black_nib: